 (a) Each aggregator, and the originating service providers whose 9-1-1 calls are being aggregated by the aggregator, shall comply with their respective requirements in 83 Ill.
 Adm.
 Code 725.410.

-(b) Beginning July 1, 2021, each aggregator that is operating within the State must email the Office of the Statewide 9-1-1 Administrator to provide the following information that supports the implementation of and the migration to the Statewide NG9-1-1 system:
+(b) Beginning July 1, 2021, and every July 1st thereafter, (Is this available now?
+More information is needed.) each aggregator that is operating within the State must submit the following information that supports the implementation of and the migration to the Statewide NG9-1-1 system to the Office of the Statewide 9-1-1 Administrator on a form prescribed for this purpose:

 (1) A company 9-1-1 contact, address, email, and phone number.

 (2) A list of originating service providers that the aggregator transports 9-1-1 calls for and then to the appropriate 9-1-1 system provider.
 New or current aggregators must update the required information within 30 days of implementing any changes in information required by this subsection.

+The requisite form shall be made available on the Illinois State Police’s website.
+Failure to provide the requisite information, is a violation of this Section and constitutes a business offense for which a fine of $2,500 per occurrence may be imposed by the Administrator and shall be deposited into the Emergency Telephone System Fund and disbursed pursuant to Section 30 of this Act.
+(How do the violations get reported?)

 50 ILCS 750/14